itcalderon/pop_genres_analysis/README.md

 ![Image](Images/cluster2.png)

 Cluster 2 has the highest proportion of explicit tracks.
 Further, the tracks in Cluster 2 were more speechy on average.
-Cluster 2 was the smallest group but best defined: it consists primarily of rap and hip-hop tracks and their derivatives.
+Cluster 2 was the smallest group but the best defined: it consists primarily of rap and hip-hop tracks and their derivatives.

 ![Image](Images/track_scale.png)

 Cluster 1 had the lowest proportion of tracks on a major scale.
 In other words, the majority of tracks in Cluster 1 employed a minor scale.
 This was what made Cluster 2 distinct from the others.

 # Conclusions
 Unfortanetly, I was unable to get more granular results than the four clusters defined above.
 In the end, I was unsuccessful in defining the different subgenres of pop music and grouping tracks accordingly.
-I believe the primary reason for this was that data was inadequate for the task.
+I believe the primary reason for this was that the data was inadequate for the task.
 It was too general to give me the granularity I was looking for.
 Because of this, different sounding genres can end up with the same values for certain features (like valence or energy).

 However, what I was able to create were very interesting track mixes.
 While the genres varied greatly within each cluster, the overall mood and vibe of each cluster was fairly consistent.
-This can be used as a recommendation system.
+Thus, my model can be used as a recommendation system.
 It can look at a users saved tracks and created mixes for them.
 The playlists formed this way will generally have songs of different genres but with a similar feeling and mood to them.

 # Next Steps
 The following are steps that can be taken to improve this project: